Trustee Duties in South Australia

-There are various forms of trusts, the most common being discretionary trusts, bare trusts, testamentary trusts, unit trusts, hybrid trusts and superannuation funds.
-A Trust can be created by a Will, where it becomes effective upon a person’s death or by a Declaration or Deed which establishes how trust property is to be managed.
-A Trust can be created for various reasons, including providing ongoing support for a beneficiary, to provide effective estate planning, to distribute income to achieve the best tax outcomes, to protect assets when individual members become bankrupt or to provide for a benevolent cause such as a bequest for medical research.
+A trust can be created for various reasons, including providing ongoing support for a beneficiary, providing effective estate planning, distributing income to achieve the best tax outcomes, protecting assets when individual members of a company become bankrupt or providing for a benevolent cause such as a bequest for medical research.

-A trustee may be appointed by a settlor (the person who provides the funds for the benefit of another), a person who is given the power to appoint, a Will, or the by the Court.
-In the other states of Australia, the maximum life of a trust is limited by the perpetuity period, however there is no maximum time limit on a trust in South Australia.
+A trustee may be appointed by a settlor (the person who provides the funds for the benefit of another), by a testator’s will, or by a court.
+In the other states of Australia, the maximum life of a trust is limited by the perpetuity period.
+There is no maximum time limit on a trust in South Australia.

 Trustee duties and powers